-In February 2019 I stranded in Mexico and started backpacking Yucatan.
-More than 2 months later I still found myself traveling around and I saw almost all the cool places to visit in Yucatan.
+Over the last years I traveled around Mexico for more than 6 months.
+Several times backpacking in Yucatan.
 From the beach vibes in Isla Holbox to the cenotes in Valladolid and the authentic city vibes in Merida Mexico to the hammocks in the Costa Maya, I saw it all.
 It was a great journey!

-Ending my trip at Isla Mujeres, right before I flew out to Cuba, was a good decision.
-I got in touch with some local expats who showed me a different side of the island.
+In Isla Mujeres I got in touch with some local expats who showed me a different side of the island.
 As you can understand locals don’t go to the standard tourist places in Isla Mujeres.
-In fact I had such a great time that I hardly took any photos and on my last day when I finally wanted to take some shots for this Isla Mujeres travel blog it rained all day!
+In fact I had such a great time that I forgot to take any photos.

 1. Get lost in El Centro